The Local API (LAPI) is a core component of crowdsec-agent and has a few essential missions :

 You can find the swagger documentation here.

-There is two kinds of authentication to the local API :
+There are two kinds of authentication to the local API :

 Bouncers : they authenticate with a simple API key and can only read decisions